 Classic Gray is a warm gray in the off-white range.

-Now any gray (even warm ones) will have blue, purple, green, or a mix of those undertones and this is no exception!
-It favours a very (very) mild purple undertone, that doesn’t always show up to the party.
+Any gray (even warm ones) will have blue, purple, green, or a mix of those undertones and Classic Gray is no exception.
+It favours a very (very) mild purple undertone that doesn’t always show up to the party.
 When it does, it’s UBER passive.
-Now it can flash slightly warm purple (pink) vs cool (purple), but I’ve never seen it do that to the point where it looks pink, it’s just a slightly warmer purple.
+Now it can flash slightly warm purple (pink) vs cool purple (blue), but I’ve never seen it do that to the point where it looks totally pink, it’s just a slightly warmer purple.
 And as usual, I’m being anal.
 You might look at this colour and think, ‘good Lord, what IS she talking about?’ – it’s that subtle.
-I just don’t want you to have any surprises once it’s up on your walls!
+I just don’t want you to have any surprises once it’s on your walls!

 See the DRASTIC before and after’s here